byuflowlab/DuctAPE.jl/docs/src/DuctAPE/advanced_usage/option.md

 - [NLsolve.jl](@ref "DuctAPE.NLsolveOptions")
 - [SimpleNonlinearSolve.jl](@ref "DuctAPE.NonlinearSolveOptions")

-Note that the CSOR, FixedPoint.jl, and SpeedMapping.jl are all different fixed-point iteration solvers, MINPACK.jl and SIAMFANLEquations.jl are primarily quasi-newton solvers, and NLsolve.jl and SimpleNonlinearSolve.jl have various solver options.
+Note that the CSOR, ModCSOR, FixedPoint.jl, and SpeedMapping.jl are all different fixed-point iteration solvers, MINPACK.jl and SIAMFANLEquations.jl are primarily quasi-newton solvers, and NLsolve.jl and SimpleNonlinearSolve.jl have various solver options.

 DuctAPE also has some poly-algorithm solvers that employ more than one solver.
 The [Chain Solver](@ref "DuctAPE.ChainSolverOptions") option is the default which starts with a fixed-point iteration, and if it doesn't converge, moves on to a quasi-, then full Newton solver until either convergence is reached, or no convergence is found.